FAQ

 If you want to change the directory where the sw.js file is located (for example, to ‘static/sw.js’):

-Remember - after setting scope different than ‘/’ (global), eg. ‘/static’, our application will work only on subpages in that scope or below, so:
+Remember - after a setting scope different than ‘/’ (global), eg. ‘/static’, our application will work only on subpages in that scope or below, so:

 https://example.com/static - code will work here